Skip to main content

 )

-By default, reply_broadcast is set to False.
-To indicate your reply is germane to all members of a channel, and therefore a notification of the reply should be posted in-channel, set the reply_broadcast to True.
+By default, the reply_broadcast parameter is set to False.
+To indicate your reply is germane to all members of a channel and therefore a notification of the reply should be posted in-channel, set the reply_broadcast parameter to True.

 response = client.chat_postMessage(